 Magie der Farben

 Known primarily for his profound literary works like Steppenolf, Hesse was not just an author but also a passionate painter.
-This book offers a glimpse into this side, where his fascination with colors comes to life through his watercolor paintings from Ticino, his chosen home.
+This book offers a glimpse into this side, where his fascination with colours comes to life through his watercolor paintings from Ticino, his chosen home.

 The Magic of Colours